yuezhizizhang/yuezhizizhang.github.io/_posts/2019-10-01-donut-chart-with-ngx-charts.markdown

 tooltipDisabled = true;
 ```

 My only complaint about the library is it's not flexible enough to customize the legend, the labels and the tooltips of the charts.
 All of the them rely on the **name** field in the data.
 Hence, it would be very hard if you want to display stuff other than name in the chart.
-For instance, my data has a percent field, which I hope to display around the pie chart as labels, the only way to do it is:
+For instance, my data has a label field, which I hope to display around the pie chart as labels, the only way to do it is:

 ```typescript
 <ngx-charts-pie-chart